Chart Color Schemes

 Employment performance in Albion Park - Macquarie Pass exceeds national averages across key labour market indicators

-Albion Park - Macquarie Pass has a balanced workforce with both white and blue collar jobs.
-Essential services sectors are well represented here.
+Albion Park - Macquarie Pass has a balanced workforce comprising white and blue collar jobs.
+Key sectors include essential services, with an unemployment rate of 3.1% as of June 2025.

 Frequently Asked Questions - Employment